 In an exclusive-agency listing, only 1 broker has the right to represent the seller, but the seller has the right to sell his property without the broker and without paying a commission.

-There is no exclusivity to an open listing—any number of brokers or agents can represent the seller.
+There is no exclusivity to an open listing — any number of brokers or agents can represent the seller.
 The commission is paid to whomever finds a buyer for the property.
 If the seller sells it on his own, then he does not have to pay a commission.

 The listing agreement may have a multiple listing clause, which allows the broker to list the property on the Multiple Listing Service (MLS), which is both an association of brokers and a database of real estate properties provided by the brokers participating in the multiple listing service.
 Only properties that a broker has an exclusive right to sell or is the exclusive agent can be listed on the MLS.
 All brokers have the right to sell any property on the MLS regardless of who listed it.
 The listing broker is the broker who signed an exclusive-right-to-sell or an exclusive-agency listing, whereas the selling broker is the broker who finds a buyer for the property.
 Brokers who belong to the Multiple Listing Service agree to split the commission between the listing and selling broker.

-Brokers who are members of the MLS must list any newly acquired properties in the MLS within a specific amount of time, typically 5 days.
+Brokers who are members of the MLS must list any newly acquired properties in the MLS within a specific time, typically 5 days.
 Brokers also use the MLS database to do a competitive market analysis as a means to determine the best price range to offer the property.

-There are 2 other forms of listings that, due to potential conflicts of interest, are illegal in many states or that are generally frowned upon—the net listing and the option listing.
+There are 2 other forms of listings that, due to potential conflicts of interest, are illegal in many states or that are generally frowned upon — the net listing and the option listing.

 A net listing specifies that the seller will receive a predetermined amount of money from the sale of the property with the rest going to the broker.
 The broker can offer the property for any amount above the net going to the seller.
 However, because the broker often suggests the selling price to the seller, this can create a conflict of interest, since the broker will be motivated to get the seller to accept a lower selling price so that his own profit can be maximized.